 Utilizing current nursing research, evidence-based practice and evolving healthcare trends, students will complete a fieldwork experience in the area of administration/leadership in a healthcare setting or professional organization.
-The students will analyze examples of current issues related to the health care delivery system that impact on nursing practice.
-Online assignments as well as completion of a 20-hour field experience is expected in this course.
+The students will analyze examples of current issues related to the health care delivery system that impact on nursing practice. online assignments as well as completion of a 30-hour fieldwork is expected in this course.
 Qualifies for IP grading.

-NURS 531 5 F Nursing Educator I Teaching and Technology Strategies
+NURS 531 5, F Nursing Educator I Teaching and Technology Strategies

-This course analyzes the role of the nurse as educator in academic and practice settings.
-It provides nursing education students the opportunity to explore pedagogical methods to develop critical thinking and clinical competence in a variety of education settings.
-The student is provided with the opportunity to synthesize and apply diverse classroom and clinical teaching and technology strategies.
-Students will discuss and evaluate how the use of technology influences teaching, learning, and evaluation strategies, as well as quality improvement and patient safety in clinical practice.
-Active learning methods will be designed to develop critical thinking and clinical competence.
+This course examines driving societal forces for technology integration in nursing education in the emerging knowledge era.
+The student is provided with the opportunity to synthesize and apply diverse classroom and clinical teaching strategies integrating technology.
+Using theories of education, students will discuss and evaluate how the use of technology influences teaching, learning, and evaluation strategies, as well as quality improvement and patient safety in clinical practice.
+Students will explore a variety of technologies and their applicability to learning goals, active learning strategies, and different learning environments such as clinical sites and simulation laboratories.
+Students will evaluate how teacher and learner roles are influenced by the use of technology.
+Qualifies for IP grading.